-Connection point is an object point used to link it with another object.
+A connection point is an object point that is used to link it with another object.

-Line is a workspace object determining correspondence between objects by connection points.
+A line is a workspace object that determines correspondence between objects by connection points.
 Lines can be created with arrows at the end or without.

 To create a line between objects, do the following: